DatabaseKPV

 Safety Overview

 KPV's preclinical safety data shows a favorable profile, but the absence of any completed human clinical trials means the safety picture is incomplete by definition.
-The absence of reported adverse events in the literature reflects the absence of human trial exposure, not confirmed safety in people.
-This distinction must be stated explicitly.

 BOTTOM LINE ASSESSMENT